l-j-g/ASX_DB-t3a3/README.md

 - Info: Additional information about listed companies.
 One to one relationship to the ticker table of which the information relates to.
 - Usage: Used to track use of the website, identifies the number of times users have logged into the site.

-## Validation of Fields
+### Validation of Fields

-This application utilises the `marshmallow` packages to preform validation of input data.
-Further field integrity is provided by SQL domain, entity and referential constraints that have been implemented at schemas through the `SQLAlchemy` package.
+This application utilises the `marshmallow` package to preform validation of input data.
+Further field integrity is provided by SQL domain, entity and referential constraints that have been implemented through models in the `SQLAlchemy` package.

 ### Passwords